Abhishek99GIT/About-me/README.md

 ###

-<p align="left">My name is Abhishek Kolloju and I'm passionate and driven Computer Science student from GITAM University HYD.
+<p align="left">My name is Abhishek Kolloju.
+I'm a passionate and driven Computer Science student from GITAM University HYD.
 I love to learn all about great technologies that are used to create real world applications.
-I believe technology makes impossible: "i m possible!".</p>
+I believe technology makes anything impossible to: "i m possible!" :).</p>

 ###